fschmid56/EfficientAT/README.md

 Via Transformer-To-CNN Knowledge Distillation](https://arxiv.org/pdf/2211.04772.pdf).
 The paper is submitted to [ICASSP 2023](https://2023.ieeeicassp.org/).

+The models in this repository are especially suited to you if you are looking for audio classification models that are able to:
+* achieve **competitive performance on resource constrained platforms**
+* extract **high-quality general purpose audio representations**
+* reach **high performance on downstream tasks with scarce audio data**

 Large-scale Audio Tagging is dominated by Transformers (PaSST [1], AST [2], HTS-AT [3]) achieving the highest single-model mean average precisions (mAP) on AudioSet [4].
 However, Transformers are complex models and scale quadratically with respect to the sequence length, making them slow for inference.